genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/02_tables/02_tables-advanced.md

 will generate `TRADE_ID` fields in the following format: `SEQUENTIAL_VALUE` (padded by `paddingSize`) + `SEQUENCE` + `LOCATION` + 1 (fixed)

-Using the default settings (see details below), the value generated for the field defined above will be: `000000000000001TRLO1`
+Using the default settings (see details below), the first value generated for the field defined above will be: `000000000000001TRLO1`

 ### Using sequence with an SQL database (UUID)